-When someone gets nervous it throws them off guard and they are unsure of what to do.
-And do you know how the best way to do this is?
-It’s to show how you are the alpha male of the group (amog).
-And while some people may claim to hate amog’s, people still drawn to them, as they want to be associated with them.
+When someone gets nervous, it throws them off guard and makes them unsure of what to do.
+Do you know what the best way to do this is?
+It’s to show that you are the alpha male of the group (AMOG).
+While some people may claim to hate AMOGs, people are still drawn to them as they want to be associated with them.

-So how can you amog a potential customer or partner?
+So, how can you establish yourself as the AMOG with a potential customer or partner?

 - Be direct – people are used to others cutting to the chase.
 It shows that you don’t care.

 - Be assertive – don’t be passive with your tone of voice.
 People want to do business with people who have confidence.

 - Cut people off – this may sound rude, but if people ramble, cut them off.
 It shows that you are controlling the conversation.

 It doesn’t take much more than that to be the AMOG.
 Just practice with friends and family first.
 Of course, let them know what you are doing because it takes some finesse for it to start working well.

 Now that people know you are the AMOG, you have to show your value.
 Make clear what you can bring to the table because people don’t make deals just based on emotions.
 They also use logic.
 So, this is where you use both.

 Prove your points as quickly and efficiently as possible, while answering any questions the other party may have.
 It’s also important that during this step, you explain what you are going to do for the other party.